Below we address the 10 key mistakes corporate speakers make and the 10 key steps to speaking success.

-I’ve written an entire book ‘Public Speaking is SEXY – Kiss goodbye the 10 Major Mistakes and take your speaking from fizzle to SIZZLE’ on these steps to speaking success and our ‘6 Week Killer Keynote Blitz’ covers these topics in massive detail with so many other aspects of product creation and event organisation.
+I’ve written an entire book ‘Public Speaking is SEXY – Kiss goodbye the 10 Major Mistakes and take your speaking from fizzle to SIZZLE’ on these steps to speaking success and our ‘Speech Coaching’ and ‘Corporate Speaking Workshops‘ covers these topics in massive detail.
+If wanting more guidance with other aspects of product creation and event organisation then click through to our The Speaker website and come along to the Million $$ Presentation Kick-starter.
 This web page is special though.
 It’s dynamic; a condensed version, the key tips to a killer keynote for you to take and use straight away.

 Practice baby practice!
 It’s a sexy word, I know, however, let me break it down for you and unveil the mystery and power of this much begrudged word.

 Think about a hobby that you do, or have ever enjoyed, that you actually wanted to be good at.
 Got it?
 Now ask yourself – did I practice my hobby to improve?
 Speaking is not just a hobby; it’s something that can add hundreds of thousands of dollars to your bottom line if you do it well.
 For some of my clients it has added millions!

 I’ve had countless clients come to me in shame and horror because they have hardly ever spoken in public, found out they needed to present to their clients and simply decided to ‘wing it’!!
 In other words, thought they’d do no preparation and hope like hell that it would still all work out beautifully – ta daa.
 Sob.
 In the majority of cases this approach ends in extreme mediocrity or disaster.
 Rarely do they ‘WOW’.

 I don’t know about you, but I want to WOW!